brunomorishita/rust-nes/README.md

 https://bugzmanov.github.io/nes_ebook/

 My objective here, besides learning rust is to get a runnable simulator that can be run in any embedded linux devices with few effort.

-So I'll try to use here:
+To achieve that I plan to use:
- - KMS + DRM to be used in the graphics part
+ - KMS + DRM in the graphics part
- - Something simple to be used in the audio part
+ - Something similar in the audio part